wschaef/goes-architecture/architecture.md

 ### Additional conciderations

-- **Content Management System (CMS):** A robust CMS will be needed to manage and organize the content library, metadata, user subscriptions, etc. This system should integrate well with the cloud environment and support efficient content ingestion, processing, and delivery.
 - **Recommendation Engine:** Implementing a recommendation engine could personalize content suggestions for users, potentially improving engagement and satisfaction.
 This might involve machine learning models and require large datasets for training.
 - **Analytics and Monitoring:** Comprehensive analytics and monitoring are crucial for tracking user behavior, content performance, and overall system health.
 This might involve integrating with cloud-based monitoring tools and potentially developing custom dashboards for real-time insights.